jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/general/classes.md

 ## Wizard

-Wizards exist among all races and peopl due to heavy urbanization and agriculture leading to a lack of lands that are truly wild.

-## Rogue

-Rogues exist among all races and people.

-## Sorceror

-Sorcerors exist among all races and people.

-## Warlocks

-Warlocks exist among all races and people, with the following restrictions:

-- Children of Danaros cannot have pacts with Archfey
-- Children of Eluneia can only have pacts with Archfey

-## Wizard

 Wizards of all schools exist among all races and people, though they are rare in the [Northborn Alliance](/nations/northborn_alliance), and there is a taboo on Necromancy in the [Kingdom of Adar](/nations/adar_kingdom) and the [Sethai Federation](/nations/sethai_federation).